 The Fidelity Nasdaq Composite Index ETF (NASDAQ:ONEQ) is the oldest Fidelity ETF and arguably one of the most overlooked.

 While many investors opting for broad-based Nasdaq exposure opt for Nasdaq-100 tracking funds, this Fidelity fund features a broader lineup.
 A typical Nasdaq-100 index fund or ETF holds just over 100 stocks, but this Fidelity fund has nearly 950 holdings.

 ONEQ “uses statistical sampling techniques that take into account such factors as capitalization, industry exposures, dividend yield, price/earnings (P/E) ratio, price/book (P/B) ratio, and earnings growth to create a portfolio of securities listed in the Nasdaq Composite Index that have a similar investment profile to the entire index,” according to Fidelity.

 Fidelity funds include an expansive lineup of fixed income offerings, an asset class that Fidelity ETFs are breaking into as well.
 The Fidelity High Yield Factor ETF (NYSEARCA:FDHY), an actively managed fund, is one of the newest Fidelity funds offering exposure to bonds.

 This high-yield bond fund ETF, which debuted in June, looks to top the ICE BofAML BB-B US High Yield Constrained Index.
 As an actively managed ETF, this Fidelity fund can manager credit and interest rate risk if market conditions dictate.
-Currently, FDHY’s 118 holdings have an average duration of 4.45 years, positioning this Fidelity fund as a intermediate-term bond ETF.
+Currently, FDHY’s holdings have an average duration of 3.5 years.

 Fidelity Dividend ETF for Rising Rates (FDRR)